Posted by University Club at College Park on 8:28 AM

 Make your playlist.

 I have a cleaning playlist that includes the Black Keys, Boston and the Rolling Stones.
 Listening to music while I clean just seems to make things go by faster.
 Of course, you don’t have to make a playlist; you could always just turn the radio on to your favorite station.
+Get a trash and donate box/bag.

 As you go through each room, make sure to declutter.
 Throw away old magazines and papers from the previous year.
 Put items you no longer use or need, like that book you bought 10 years ago but never read, in the donate box.
 Once you’re done cleaning your whole house, itemize your donate pile because you may be able to deduct those donations on your taxes.
+Work on one room at a time.

 It’s easy to get overwhelmed when you want to clean your entire home all at once.
 Try writing down all the rooms in your home on a piece of paper and checking each one off as you go.
 If you can work on at least two or three rooms each weekend, you’ll get a lot more done and still have free time on the side.